treeverse/lakeFS/design/open/gc-on-parquet.md

 #### 1. Sync
 Ranges of the repository are translated into Parquet files.
 These are stored in a new metadata location under the repository's storage namespace.

+#### 2. Sanity
-#### 2. Sanity: verify all the ranges required for this run are present, and that the number of entries in each range is correct.
+Verify all the ranges required for this run are present, and that the number of entries in each range is correct.

 #### 3. Start
 Do an anti-join extracting all the addresses that need to be deleted.